25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

    // Breakfast includes 🥞, 🥓, 🥛
    ```

-5. Rest Parameters: A single parameter is preceded by three dots `...args`.
+5. Rest Parameters: A single parameter is preceded by three dots `...args`
-   - This allows us to use multiple positioned arguments and then access them as an array inside the function body.
+   - This allows us to use multiple positioned arguments and then access them as an array inside the function body

    ```javascript
    // rest parameters